-Two of every three people in the United States think "technology" means computers and the Internet (Rose & Dugger, 2002; Rose, Gallup, Dugger, & Starkweather, 2004).
-Some people conceptualize technology somewhat more broadly to include cellphones and other electronics.
+Two out of every three people in the United States think of "technology" as meaning computers and the Internet (Rose & Dugger, 2002; Rose, Gallup, Dugger, & Starkweather, 2004).
+Some people conceptualize technology somewhat more broadly to include cell phones and other electronics.
 However, technology includes every way in which people manipulate the natural environment to satisfy their needs and wants.
-Frozen foods, paper cups, and clothing are examples of technology, as are dams, motorcycles, windmills, water treatment plants, flu shots, and grandfather clocks.
-Technology includes all of the various devices and systems that people make to fulfill some function.
+Thus frozen foods, paper cups, and clothing are examples of technology, as are dams, motorcycles, windmills, water-treatment plants, flu shots, and grandfather clocks.
+Technology includes all the various devices and systems that people make to fulfill some function.

 In addition to understanding the scope of technology, students are expected to understand how technology evolved and why the pace of technological change is so much faster today than in the past.
-For much of human history, technological knowledge was held by small groups of individuals who did not share it, but rather passed it guardedly from one generation to the next, sometimes from parent to child or master to apprentice.
+For much of human history technological knowledge was held by small groups of individuals who did not share it but rather passed it guardedly from one generation to the next, sometimes from parent to child or master to apprentice.
 Today, by contrast, know-how is disseminated much more freely through a wide variety of educational institutions, both physically and online.
 Engineers and designers improve existing technologies, invent new devices and systems, and make technological breakthroughs that can be widely communicated in a short period of time, resulting in changes that can revolutionize entire industries.
-This is part of the reason that the rate of technological development is increasing at an unprecedented speed.
+This is part of the reason that the rate of technological development is now increasing at unprecedented speed.

 Another part of the reason can be found in today's rapid advances in science.
-In many cuttingedge fields, such as bioengineering and nanotechnology, scientists and engineers work hand in hand, and sometimes the roles of scientist and engineer are taken on by a single person.
+In many cuttingedge fields, such as bioengineering and nanotechnology, scientists and engineers work hand-inhand, and sometimes the roles of scientist and engineer are both taken on by a single person.
 An example of science pushing technology can be found in the breakthroughs in genetics that have made possible new crops with higher yields and greater resistance to disease.
-Examples of technology pushing science can be found in the way that engineers provide more precise instruments, better collaboration tools, and evermore powerful computers.
+Examples of technology pushing science can be found in the way that engineers provide more precise instruments, better collaboration tools, and ever more powerful computers.

 Tools and materials have also improved over time.
-From hand tools and power tools to computer probes and simulations, tools extend human capabilities, allowing people to see further and in greater detail, accomplish tasks more efficiently, and accomplish things that might otherwise be impossible.
-At the same time, new ways are constantly being developed to process raw materials to create products with properties unlike any in nature-self-cleaning clothing and paint, nanofiber clothing that sheds water and never wrinkles, and composite materials for airplanes that are lighter and stronger than metal alloys, to name only a few.
+From hand tools and power tools to computer probes and simulations, tools extend human capabilities, allowing people to see further and in greater detail, to accomplish tasks more efficiently, and to accomplish things that might otherwise be impossible.
+At the same time, new ways are constantly being developed to process raw materials in order to create products with properties unlike any in nature-self-cleaning clothing and paint, nano-fiber clothing that sheds water and never wrinkles, and composite materials for airplanes that are lighter and stronger than metal alloys, to name only a few.

-Key principles in the area of Nature of Technology that all students can be expected to understand at increasing levels of sophistication are:
+Key principles in the area of Nature of Technology that all students can be expected to understand at increasing levels of sophistication are as follows: